ream/ream/docs/data-fetching.md

 `staticPreload` is actually very similar to `serverPreload`, both of them are executed on server-side, but `staticPreload` will pre-render the pages:

-- For pages without dynamic segments (i.e. `:id`), it's rendered at build time.
+- For dynamic routes (i.e. `:id`), it's rendered at build time.
-- For pages with dynamic segments, Ream renders them at request time but will cache the result and susequent requests will use the cache instead.
+- For non-dynamic routes, Ream renders them at request time but will cache the result and susequent requests will use the cache instead.

 ### Static Paths

-For pages with dynamic segments, you can also render them at build time by using the `staticPaths` option, suppose that you have a page that uses dynamic routes named `pages/posts/[id].vue`
+For dynamic routes, you can also render them at build time by using the `staticPaths` option, suppose that you have a page that uses dynamic routes named `src/pages/posts/[id].vue`

 ```vue
 <script>